tskit-dev/tskit/docs/data-model.md

 #### Migration requirements

-Given a valid set of nodes and edges, the requirements for a value set of migrations are:
+Given a valid set of nodes and edges, the requirements for a valid set of migrations are:

-- `left` and `right` must lie within the tree sequence coordinate space (i.e., from 0 to `sequence_length`).
+- `left` and `right` must be finite values that lie within the tree sequence coordinate space (i.e., from 0 to `sequence_length`), with {math}`0 \leq` `left` {math}`<` `right` {math}`\leq L`;
+- `node` must be a valid node ID;
+- if population references are checked, `source` and `dest` must be valid population IDs;
+- `time` must be a finite value.

+To enable efficient processing, migrations must also be sorted by nondecreasing `time` value.

+Conceptually, a migration records that a segment of ancestry for the given `node` moves between populations along the tree.
+In typical demographic models we expect:

-- `time` must be strictly between the time of its `node` and the time of any ancestral node from which that node inherits on the segment `[left, right)`.
+- `time` to lie strictly between the time of the migrating `node` and the time of any ancestral node from which that node inherits on the segment `[left, right)`;
-- The `population` of any such ancestor matching `source`, if another `migration` does not intervene.
+- the `population` of any such ancestor to match the `source` population, until another `migration` intervenes.

-To enable efficient processing, migrations must also be:

-- Sorted by nondecreasing `time` value.
+These conceptual relationships are not currently validated.
+It is the responsibility of code that creates migrations to satisfy them where required.

 Note in particular that there is no requirement that adjacent migration records should be "squashed".
 That is, we can have two records `m1` and `m2`